 Environmental Evidence publishes objective scientific evidence to inform policy and practice by publishing evidence syntheses (including meta-analyses) relevant to environmental management.
 The journal is managed by the Collaboration for Environmental Evidence (CEE).
-The Journal facilitates rapid publication of evidence syntheses, in the form of CEE-registered Systematic Reviews and Maps conducted to CEE Guidelines and Standards.
+The Journal facilitates rapid publication of evidence syntheses, in the form of Systematic Reviews and Maps conducted to CEE Guidelines and Standards.
 We focus on the effectiveness of environmental management interventions and the impact of human activities on the environment.
 Our scope covers all forms of environmental management and human impacts and therefore spans the natural and social sciences.
 Subjects include water security, agriculture, food security, forestry, fisheries, natural resource management, biodiversity conservation, climate change, ecosystem services, pollution, invasive species, environment and human wellbeing, sustainable energy use, soil management, environmental legislation, environmental education.

 Objective use of scientific evidence to inform policy or practice is a major aim and to that end the journal also publishes methodology papers and encourages submissions that promise advances in the field of evidence synthesis, including methodological contributions to advance co-design processes used in syntheses, communication of findings or evidence uptake.

 Discussion of wider issues surrounding the use or misuse of evidence in decision making are welcome in the form of commentary articles.